das67333/gol_engines/README.md

 ## Benchmark

 These are performances of different implementations of GoL algorithms in updating 0e0p-metaglider.
 It was done on Yandex.Cloud virtual machine with 32 logical cores and 96 GiB of RAM.
 Every engine had at least 64 GiB, which is enough to store all emerging nodes.
+It used Golly 4.3, lifelib was compiled on clang-19 with flags `-O3 -march=native`, gol_engines 0.1.0 was compiled with cargo on Rust 1.86 in release mode.

+These are the performance results of different implementations of GoL algorithms when updating the 0e0p-metaglider.
+The benchmarks were conducted on a Yandex.Cloud virtual machine with 32 logical cores and 96 GiB of RAM.
+Each engine was able to allocate at least 64 GiB of memory, which is sufficient to store all emerging nodes.
+Golly version 4.3 was used.
+Lifelib was compiled with clang-19 using the `-O3 -march=native` flags.
+Gol_engines version 0.1.0 was compiled with cargo (Rust 1.86) in release mode.

 This is updating 0e0p-mataglider by $2^{14}$ generations with HashLife: